mendix/docs/content/developerportal/mendix-profile/Oauth-&-Scopes.md

 ### 2.5 Create a Mendix Application Scope {#mx:app:create}

 This is a Mendix-specific scope.
 It is used by internal Mendix applications as well as by SAP and IBM (as strategic Mendix partners).
-This scope allows a website to create a Mendix application on behalf of the user.
+This scope allows an application or partner to create a Mendix application on behalf of the user.

 ### 2.6 Change the Deployment Cloud Target of a Mendix Application Scope {#mx:app:cloudswitch}

 This is a Mendix-specific scope.
 It is used by internal Mendix applications as well as by SAP and IBM (as strategic Mendix partners).
-This scope allows a website to change the deployment target cloud provider of an application.
+This scope allows a website/application to change platform to which an app will be deployed.